Adult Psychotherapy,

 The body expresses what the mind suppresses.

 I continue to be deeply interested in understanding the unique struggle each of us undergo throughout our lives, sometimes more than once.
 In psychotherapy, we are co-creating a relationship, together we craft an emotionally safe environment within which a process of unfolding, unlearning and enabling new self-learning, then an exploration can take place between us.
-I am trained and experienced in Body Psychotherapy.
 Through greater understanding of our innermost self, our trauma, then together we can begin to allow the possibility for change to emerge within therapy.
-I am also trained as a body psychotherapist, this is a crucial part of my therapy work with clients, where our bodies hold many of our untold and unconscious stories awaiting to be heard, processed and gradually integrated.
+I am trained and experienced in Body Psychotherapy, this is a crucial part of my therapy work with clients, where our bodies hold many of our untold and unconscious stories awaiting to be heard, processed and gradually integrated.

 Many people wonder how and why psychotherapy may differ from counselling and if there is much difference.